Hormone Replacement Therapy (HRT)

 Hormone replacement therapy (HRT) is one of the FDA-approved treatments for relief of menopausal symptoms in women.
 Testosterone Replacement Therapy (TRT) is FDA approved for treatment for andropause (Low T) symptoms in men.

 What is Menopause & Estrogen Replacement?

-The signs and symptoms of menopause are usually enough for most women to determine they have begun going through the menopausal transition.
-We encourage women to have a simple blood test done which will check levels of follicle-stimulating hormone (FSH) and estrogen (estradiol).
-As menopause occurs, FSH levels increase and estradiol levels decrease.
-Your practitioner may also recommend a blood test to determine your level of thyroid-stimulating hormone, because hypothyroidism can cause symptoms similar to those of menopause.
-Menopause itself requires no medical treatment.
-Instead, treatments focus on relieving your signs and symptoms and on preventing or lessening chronic conditions that may occur with aging.
+The signs and symptoms of menopause are usually enough for women to know they’re going through it.
+A simple blood test can check hormone levels like follicle-stimulating hormone (FSH) and estrogen.
+FSH levels increase and estrogen levels decrease during menopause.
+A blood test for thyroid-stimulating hormone may also be recommended since hypothyroidism can cause similar symptoms.
+Menopause itself doesn’t need medical treatment, but treatments focus on relieving symptoms and preventing chronic conditions associated with aging.

-Estrogen, Progesterone and Testosterone replacement therapy remains the most effective treatment option for relieving menopausal symptoms.
-Depending on lab results and personal and family medical history, a bio identical hormone replacement practitioner may be the expert for managing your menopausal symptoms.
+Estrogen, progesterone, and testosterone replacement therapy are effective in relieving menopausal symptoms.
+Depending on lab results and medical history, a hormone replacement practitioner can help manage symptoms.